-Montenegro: Power utility EPCG sues securities commission over shareholders dividend payments11.
-February 2016. / SEE Energy News
+Montenegro: Power utility EPCG sues securities commission over shareholders dividend payments, SEE Energy News

 The Commission for Securities annulled the decision of the Shareholders Assembly of EPCG on the reduction of the base capital and the payment of 35 million euro to shareholders.